eclipse-hono/hono/site/content/contributing.md

 1. Add your GiHub username to your Eclipse Foundation account.
 Log in to Eclipse and go to [Edit my account](https://dev.eclipse.org/site_login/myaccount.php).

 The easiest way to contribute code/patches/whatever is by creating a GitHub pull request (PR).
-When you do make sure that you *Sign-off* your commit records using the same email address used for your Eclipse account.
+When you do, make sure that you *Sign-off* your commit records using the same email address used for your Eclipse account.

 You do this by adding the `-s` flag when you make the commit(s), e.g.